-If you want to expose the list of exchange instances that are pending in the current endpoint, you can optionally implement the org.apache.camel.spi.BrowsableEndpoint interface, as shown in Example 20 on page 90.
+If you want to expose the list of exchange instances that are pending in the current endpoint, you can optionally implement the org.apache.camel.spi.BrowsableEndpoint interface, as shown in Example 20.
 It makes sense to implement this interface, if the endpoint performs some sort of buffering of incoming events.
-For example, the Java Router SEDA endpoint implements the BrowsableEndpoint interface-see Example 21 on page 91.
+For example, the Java Router SEDA endpoint implements the BrowsableEndpoint interface-see Example 21.